Life moves quickly. It’s easy to get distracted. But that can be costly.

 Money Talks News founder Stacy Johnson proposes a plan to get the most peace of mind and bang for your buck out of the time gained when you “fall back” one hour in “5 Smart Ways to Spend Your ‘Free’ Hour on Sunday.”

 The day after Thanksgiving is one of the biggest retail holidays of the year.
-So, be ready for the bombardment of sales.
+So, get ready for the bombardment of sales — if you aren’t tired of it already, that is.
+Some retailers have already started their early Black Friday sales.
+For example, Target kicked off four weeks of early Black Friday deals on Oct.
+29.

 Don’t forget about Small Business Saturday amid the Black Friday frenzy.
-This retail holiday started by American Express is an opportunity to support a local economy and find unique gifts, among other benefits we detail in “6 Reasons to Shop on Small Business Saturday.”
+This one, started by American Express, is an opportunity to support your local economy and find unique gifts, among other benefits we detail in “6 Reasons to Shop on Small Business Saturday.”

 This year, November brings not one, not two, but three retail holidays.
 So, be ready for Black Friday-type sales to continue through at least Nov.
-29, at which point online retailers will start calling them “Cyber Monday” sales if not “Cyber Week” sales.
-Money Talks News will have deal details as these “holidays” near.
+27, at which point online retailers will start calling them “Cyber Monday” sales if not “Cyber Week” sales.

 All month — Open enrollment continues for Medicare

-If you haven’t already done your open enrollment homework, start by rounding up the following:
+If you haven’t already done your open enrollment homework, start by rounding up the following resources:

 Dates vary — Open enrollment starts or continues for many employer insurance plans

 If you have health insurance through your employer, the chances are good that open enrollment for plans is underway or will start any day now.
-If you’re unsure of exactly when it starts, check with your employer so you aren’t caught off guard by it.
+If you’re unsure of exactly when it starts, check with your employer so you aren’t caught off guard.